-- On the Table/Database Synchronization Application tab, set the parameters that are described in the following table.
+- On the Table/Database Synchronization Application page, set the parameters that are described in the following table.

-Whether to Ignore Error Specifies whether to skip errors when SQL statements are being executed.
+Whether to Ignore Error Specifies whether to skip an error that occurs when an SQL statement is being executed.
 Valid values:

-- Not Ignore: If an error occurs when SQL statements are being executed, DMS stops executing the current and subsequent SQL statements for initializing the empty database.
+- Not Ignore: If an error occurs in executing an SQL statement, DMS stops executing the current and subsequent SQL statements.

-- Ignore: If an error occurs when SQL statements are being executed, DMS skips the error and continues to execute subsequent SQL statements until all remaining statements are executed.
+- Ignore: If an error occurs in executing an SQL statement, DMS skips the current SQL statement and continues to execute subsequent SQL statements until all remaining statements are executed.